Rowan-Paul/project-argus/README.md

 ## Documentation

-If you wish to know more, navigate to the wiki to read more.
+If you wish to know more, navigate to the [wiki](https://github.com/Rowan-Paul/project-argus/wiki) to read more about the app.
+If you wish to see a roadmap, check [projects](https://github.com/Rowan-Paul/project-argus/projects)